d3/d3-selection/README.md

 <a name="selection_selectAll" href="#selection_selectAll">#</a> <i>selection</i>.<b>selectAll</b>(<i>selector</i>)

-For each selected element, selects the descendant elements that match the specified *selector* string.
+For each selected element, selects the descendant elements that match the specified *selector* string, such as `.foo`.
 The elements in the returned selection are grouped by their corresponding parent node in this selection.
 If no element matches the specified selector for the current element, the group at the current index will be empty.
 The selected elements do not inherit data from the current selection; use [*selection*.data](#selection_data) to propagate data to children.
 For example, to select the bold elements in every paragraph:

 ```js
 var b = d3.selectAll("p").selectAll("b");